Whom should I contact?

 Clerkship Letters of Recommendation

 Dean Hayes is our Assistant Dean for Career Services and a 1995 graduate of Boston College Law School.
-In the three years that she has been back at the school, she has brought together an exceptionally talented team of eight career professionals with a range of expertise.
+In the five years that she has been back at the school, she has brought together an exceptionally talented team of eight career professionals with a range of expertise.
 Under her leadership, the school has been recognized nationally as ranking in the Top 20 for placement.
 While Heather practiced civil litigation in a Boston mid-size firm, she found her true passion in large law firm, “Biglaw”, recruitment and spent 15 years in the field.
 She was the firm-wide Director of Legal Recruitment for the law firm WilmerHale when she joined BC Law.

 Senior Associate Director